Expandable graphite

-Expandable graphite (also known as exfoliated graphite) is produced from the naturally occurring mineral graphite.
-The layered structure of graphite allows molecules to be intercalated in between the graphite layers.
+Expandable graphite is produced from the naturally occurring mineral graphite.
+The layered structure of graphite allows some molecules to be intercalated in between the graphite layers.
 Through incorporation of acids, usually sulfuric acid graphite can be converted into expandable graphite.

 Characteristics

 If expandable graphite is heated, the graphite flakes will expand to a multiple of their starting volume.
 The main products in the market have a starting temperature in the range of 200 °C. The expanded flakes have a “worm-like” appearance and are generally several millimeters long.

 Production

-To produce expandable graphite, natural graphite flakes are treated in a bath of acid and oxidizing agent.Usually used oxidizing agents are hydrogen peroxide, potassium permanganate or chromic acid.
+To produce expandable graphite, natural graphite flakes are treated in a bath of acid and oxidizing agent.
+Usually used oxidizing agents are hydrogen peroxide, potassium permanganate or chromic acid.
 Concentrated sulphuric acid or nitric acid are usually used as the compound to be incorporated, with the reaction taking place at temperatures of 30 °C to 130 °C for up to four hours.
 After the reaction time, the flakes are washed with water and then dried.
-Starting temperature and expansion rate depend on the production conditions and particle size of the graphite. temperature and expansion rate are depending on the degree of fineness of the graphite used.
+Starting temperature and expansion rate depend on the production conditions and particle size of the graphite.
+Temperature and expansion rate are depending on the degree of fineness of the graphite used.